Woman and Children First

 The vessel carried troops from ten different regiments, but predominantly from the 73rd Regiment of Foot, to the 8th Frontier War being waged against the Xhosa people in East London, South Africa.
 In total, there were an estimated 643 people on board - 138 ship's officers and crew, 480 army officers and drafted men, as well as a civil servant, 7 women and 13 children.
 Some horses (between 9 and 30 were recorded) were also aboard.

 The 47 day passage from Cork to Simon's Bay was reportedly the fastest ever by any troopship at the time.
 The speed, combined with the fact that they sailed into a terrible North Atlantic winter storm, indicate the urgency of getting the reinforcements to the East Cape frontier.
 Reportedly, 4 women died and 3 babies were born during this strenuous passage.
 They arrived at Simon's Bay at about 10 am on Monday 23 February 1852.
-Two days later, at 06h00 on the morning of 25 February 1852, the trooper with her precious cargo left Simon's Bay in perfect weather to sail to Algoa Bay.
+Two days later, at 18:00 on 25 February 1852, the trooper with her precious cargo left Simon's Bay in perfect weather to sail to Algoa Bay.
 To make good speed, Captain Salmond kept close to the shore (within 3 miles/4.8 km) and using the paddle wheels, maintained a steady speed of 8.5 knots.

 At about 02h00 on 26 February, the Birkenhead struck a submerged rock off Danger Point.
 The lower deck was instantly flooded and several men drowned in their bunks.
 Chaos reigned and the panic-stricken passengers and horses frantically milled about in the darkness.
 All the soldiers were summoned to the deck, where Lt-Col Seton of the 74th Foot Regiment allegedly took charge of all the military personnel.